zywkloo/Socket.io-Curling-Game-Coop/README.md

 # Socket.io Curling Game Cooperative
 *A cooperative Curling Web Game built with Socket.io*

-* Website link, please see [here](http://curlingonlinecoop.ca-central-1.elasticbeanstalk.com/).
+~~* Website link, please see [here](http://curlingonlinecoop.ca-central-1.elasticbeanstalk.com/).
-* Hosted by AWS Elastic Beanstalk.
+* Hosted by AWS Elastic Beanstalk. ~~

+Due to financial reasons, this website is no longer maintained.

  *Contributors:*